Responsibility in Times of Change

 A New Centre for Public Policy and Governance

 The Adenauer School of Government (ASG) is a central academic institution of the University of Cologne.
-Its aim is to establish itself as an internationally oriented, non-partisan centre for research and education in public policy, governance, and administrative sciences.
-The School is dedicated to the rigorous academic examination of the challenges of effective governance in an era of fundamental global transformation and an increasingly data- and technology-driven world.
+Its aim is to establish itself as an internationally oriented, non-partisan centre for research and education.
+It combines scientific analysis with experience from the fields of politics, public administration, business, and society.
 Its namesake, Konrad Adenauer, stands across party lines for responsible statesmanship during times of profound upheaval — a quality that is more relevant today than ever.

 Excellence in Research and Teaching